By: Robert Sege, MD, PhD, FAAP

 Families can create positive experiences that support a child's curiosity as they learn and grow.
 They also set children on course to be able to meet life's challenges and problems.

 Everyday ways to be positive

 School can take up much of a child's time, thought, and attention.
 It's a place where your child will learn how to make sense of the world.
 In class, they learn the traditional reading, math, history and social studies.
 But in school, they also learn to dance, sing, play sports, create art, and make friends.
 Be part of their busy day.
 Here are a few ways:

-Ask about the school day & homework.
+- Ask about your child's school day & homework.
 Talk about what your child did and learned in school each day.
 Set aside time and a quiet place for them to do any homework they may have.
 Some children want to do their work all on their own.
 Others may need some guidance.
 Remember, it's OK if you don't know the all the answers!
 No one does – except the teacher.

 - Talk about their friendships.
 Children this age are growing emotionally as well.
 Listen when they tell you about how they are getting along with their classmates.
 Help them learn to solve their own problems when they come up.